ahdbasan/6.001-MITx-Ahd/README.md

-This repository contains workshops, exercises and resources for learning Python at MITx 6.001 coursework
+This repository contains Ahd exercises and resources from learning Python at MITx 6.001 coursework

 ## Running Scripts in this Repository